vrizo/ya-music-controls/README.md

 ## Todo

 * Add 'Skip' button to Notifications when Firefox add this feature
-* Allow usage of Multimedia keys on Options page when Firefox add this feature
 * Get rid of unsafe assignment to innerHTML
 * Add :mute: Mute button
 * Auto packager